sanchitdilipjain/security-best-practice/docs/index.md

 5) Define data security policies
     - Along with network security, a correct security posture is required for the data layer also like S3 buckets.
 It is really important to classify the data and ensure any sensitive data is not breach
     - Following are the three methods to apply the right security measures for the S3 bucket
-    i) S3 bucket can be secured by enabling public block access on the account ii) Enable encryption at rest or KMS for the buckets accumulating sensitive data iii) Refine and validate IAM & bucket level policies to merely ensure the precise level of permissions is granted irrespective of the specific type of bucket(public/private)
+         - S3 bucket can be secured by enabling public block access on the account
+         - Enable encryption at rest or KMS for the buckets accumulating sensitive data
+         - Refine and validate IAM & bucket level policies to merely ensure the precise level of permissions is granted irrespective of the specific type of bucket(public/private)

 6) Centralize logging
     - Logging and monitoring are important parts of a robust security plan.
 Being able to promptly investigate unexpected changes in your environment or carefully perform a comprehensive analysis to iterate on your security posture typically relies on having access to necessary data.
 AWS recommends that you promptly write logs to an S3 bucket in an account designated for logging (Log Archive).